IBM/power-up/docs/OPCG_config.yml_create.rst

    reside in is defined by the vlan-mgmt-client-network: keyword.
 -  The ipaddr-mgmt-network: keyword defines the subnet that the PXE and BMC ports for your cluster nodes will reside in. addresses a.b.c.1 and a.b.c.2 are reserved for use by the linux container on the deployer node.
-Cluster node address assignements will begin at a.b.c.100.
+Cluster node address assignments will begin at a.b.c.101.
 -  The ipaddr-mgmt-client-network: keyword defines the subnet that the BMC and PXE ports of the cluster nodes reside in.
 -  The management ip addresses for the management switch and the data